9F,Bldg.A Dongshengmingdu Plaza,No.21 Chaoyang East Road,Lianyungang Jiangsu,China +86-13951255589 [email protected]

 A cuvette is typically a rectangular cuboid, with its base and two sides made of ground (frosted) glass , and the other two opposite sides are transparent optical surfaces that form the light path.
 These optical surfaces are constructed using methods such as fused one-piece formation, high-temperature sintering of glass powder, or adhesive bonding.

-Cuvettes are primarily used in spectroscopic analysis for quantitative, qualitative, and kinetic studies .
+Cuvettes are primarily used in spectroscopic analysis for quantitative, qualitative, and kinetic studies.
 They serve as essential accessories for instruments such as spectrophotometers, containing reference and sample solutions to determine substance concentration, identify components, and monitor reaction processes

-- - Specifications: These are primarily distinguished by path length (the distance light travels through the cuvette) .
+2.2 Specifications: These are primarily distinguished by path length (the distance light travels through the cuvette) .
 Common path lengths include 0.1 cm, 0.2 cm, 0.5 cm, 1 cm, 2 cm, 3 cm, and 5 cm.
 The path length affects the magnitude of the absorbance.
 According to the Lambert-Beer law, under otherwise identical conditions, a longer path length results in greater absorbance.

-- A. Strong mechanical strength, strong adaptability to temperature change, very strong bonding part, internal pressure can withstand several air pressure.
+A. Strong mechanical strength, strong adaptability to temperature change, very strong bonding part, internal pressure can withstand several air pressure.

-- B. Extremely precise optical processing technology, excellent optical performance of the transparent surface.
+B. Extremely precise optical processing technology, excellent optical performance of the transparent surface.

-- C. Choose high-quality quartz glass, ensure no bubbles, no stripes.
+C. Choose high-quality quartz glass, ensure no bubbles, no stripes.

 Quartz glass, specifically optical quartz glass sheets, boasts advantages such as high temperature and high pressure resistance, making it superior to other optical materials.
 Quartz glass exhibits excellent ultraviolet transmission performance, with minimal absorption of visible and near-infrared light, making it a fundamental material for producing optical fibers.
 Its extremely low thermal expansion coefficient and high chemical stability, along with bubble, streak, uniformity, and birefringence characteristics comparable to general optical glass, make it the preferred optical material for applications in harsh environments.

-- provide excellent transmittance in both the ultraviolet (UV) and visible light spectra.
+provide excellent transmittance in both the ultraviolet (UV) and visible light spectra.
 Unlike glass or plastic, they do not absorb UV light, making them essential for a wide range of applications in UV-Vis spectroscopy.
+This is their most significant advantage over glass cuvettes, which are only suitable for the visible light range.

 Code |